Ski resorts know that the family market is key to their success and most put a lot of effort in to providing a family-friendly-environment.

-Family ski resort: Galtur, Austria.
+Family fun in Galtur, Austria.
 Credit Galtur Tourism.

 Northern Finland has a reputation in the UK as a place to take toddlers to meet Santa and indeed it's great for that, but there's also a lesser known thriving market in full-on family activities that suit older children and teens better – dog sledding, reindeer safaris and snowmobiling for example.
 The slopes are not as extensive as in the Alps but that's not a problem for creating excellent terrain parks, again very popular with youngsters and, because it's often very cold, large hotel complexes incorporating lots of indoor activities.
 For example the Levitunturi's 17 themed swimming pools complete with light and music displays are a safe environment where older children can disappear for hours.
 And anyone worried that their teenagers are getting too interested in alcohol can fear not in Finland – it's too heavily taxed for teens to afford it.

 “For a full family friendly ski resort I would recommend Mont Tremblant ,” says Jane Bolton Managing Director or Erna Low Holidays who this season celebrate 80 years of organising ski holidays, so have quite a lot of experience.